jdwilkin4/github-crash-course-notes/src/content/docs/resources/glossary.md

 ---

+## Fork

+A fork is your personal copy of another repository.

+---

 ## Git

 Git is the most popular [disturbed version control system](https://en.wikipedia.org/wiki/Distributed_version_control) used to track changes for files and folders in a given project.